thecowan/wallpanel-android/README.md

 # WallPanel
-WallPanel (Formerly HomeDash) is an Android browser for displaying web based dashboards which has other features that integrate into your home automation.
+WallPanelis an Android application for displaying web based dashboards which has other features that integrate into your home automation platform.

 ## Quick Start
 Install the application to your device and run it.
 It will go straight to a default page just to